realthunder/FreeCAD_assembly3/Readme.md

-The forked FreeCAD core supports external object linking (with a new type of property, `PropertyXLink`, as a drop-in replacement of PropertyLink), displaying, editing, importing and exporting.
-An important feature that's still missing is cross document undo/redo.
-Currently, a single action involving external objects may generate multiple transactions across multiple documents, which is inconvenient and confusing if the user tries to undo/redo.
+The forked FreeCAD core supports external object linking (with a new type of property, `PropertyXLink`, as a drop-in replacement of PropertyLink), displaying, editing, importing/exporting, and cross-document undo/redo.

 ### Part-tree